rickfay/z17-randomizer/README.md

 - Eastern Palace
   - Left entrance chest with a thrown Pot
   - 4 Switches Room with thrown Pots
+  - Bombs to activate switch opening path to Boss Door early
   - TRod Armos Boost to get to Boss Key or Boss room without the appropriate key
 - House of Gales
   - 2F Fire Ring Key using HoG Skip Skip to do 2F backwards if key missing (incredibly specific, unlikely)
   - Skip Skip Skip to reach 3F without keys
+- Tower of Hera
+  - Bomb Rods can be used to climb the tower without any keys
+- Swamp Palace
+  - Early access to 1F SW/SE rooms with Ice Rod to raise water level
+  - Miniboss Skips with Ice Rod/Tornado Rod or Boots
+  - Early Big Chest with Ice Rod or Boots
+  - Big Key Skip with Ice Rod and Tornado Rod
 - Thieves' Hideout
   - Flipperless Thieves using TRod + a way to hit the switch (IRod or Bombs, no sword beams)
+    - Softlock chest behind wall NOT in logic unless you can also get Bombs or Fire Rod (but really, bring a Scoot Fruit)
+    - Big Key chest accessible, Boots made available
 - Ice Ruins
-  - Scroll Skip with Boots
+  - All dungeon checks accessible without keys if you have Boots.
+The ones behind B1 locked doors also require Tornado Rod.
 - Desert Palace
-  - Reverse DP means keys can show up anywhere in the dungeon if you have FRod or Nice Bombs
+  - Reverse DP means keys can show up anywhere in the dungeon if you have Fire Rod or Nice Bombs
+- Turtle Rock
+  - Big Key Skip using a Bomb Rod
 - Lorule Castle
   - Lamp Trial doesn't need the Lamp